Does the robot operate without a driver? Is it being driven by remote control?

 Yes.
 The SnowBot employs a multitude of sensors that are constantly looking for unexpected obstacles such as people, cars, or other objects.

 The SnowBot will pause until a person has passed, and sensors will detect any other unexpected obstacles and stop.
-The operator and the Support Expert each get an alert from the cloud-based Robot Operations Center (ROC), and can get more information, including real-time photos from the ROC Dashboard.
+The operator gets an alert from the cloud-based Robot Operations Center (ROC), and can get more information, including real-time photos from the ROC Dashboard.
 Depending on the obstacle, a local operator can either remove the obstacle (e.g., a trash can in the way) or can manually drive the robot around the obstacle.

 Can the robot apply salt or deicers?